 You can visit the Peter Iredale anytime of the year but the tides will really depict when you decide to visit.

 Low tide is my favourite time to visit the shipwreck because it sits in the middle of the beach.
 You can walk right up to the rusted steel skeleton and explore the barnacle covered hull!
-Plus, low tide is a great time to scour the beach for sand dollars.

 At high tide, the shipwreck is entirely surrounded by water.
 Although this means you can’t walk right up to the shipwreck, it’s a great time to enjoy the beach itself.
 Grab a picnic and enjoy a yummy lunch on the beach.